top of page

 Joy is the result of a series of righteous choices over an extended period of time.

-There is joy in progression, accomplishment, and fulfilment.
+There is joy in progression, accomplishment, and fulfillment.
 People speak of the joy from raising children.
 Parents feel the joy of childrearing long after their children have grown up and left home.
 Ask a ninety-year-old woman about her children, and she will feel joy as she tells you about them.

 I don't mean to parse words, but I do believe there is a difference between joy and happiness.
 Recall the famous Christmas carol, "Joy to the World."
-Notice there's no Christmas carol called, "Happiness to the World."
+Notice there's no Christmas carol called "Happiness to the World."

 Joy comes from making good and right choices and acting accordingly.